Approved by Senate June 13, 2016 and by the Board of Governors June 27, 2016.

 e) members of the Board of Governors, of the Senate and any of their respective committees, as well as members of any advisory committee formed to help the University achieve its goals;

 f) employees of both unionized and non-unionized employee and student groups when on University property or while acting in a capacity defined by their relationship to the University;

-g) visitors, including visiting students and volunteers or persons who serve on advisory or other committees.
+g) visitors, including visiting students, which includes but not limited to students enrolled in a single course or on an exchange at the University, and volunteers or persons who serve on advisory or other committees.

-“Workplace sexual harassment” means a) engaging in a course of vexatious comment or conduct against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome; b) or making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.
-In some cases, a single act of sufficient gravity could constitute sexual harassment.
+“Workplace sexual harassment” means a) engaging in a course of vexatious comment or conduct against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome; or b) making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.
+In some cases, one incident could be serious enough to be sexual harassment.

 4. STATEMENT OF VALUES AND COMMITMENTS